 7. I am currently certified in the Third Party Testing Program.
 How do I recertify?

-Third Party Testing Program certifications are valid for a four-year period.
-You may download the TPT Tester Recertification Application from our website.
-Please submit the application at least 30 to 60 days prior to the expiration date and include all required documents listed on the application checklist.
-You may download the TPT Examiner Recertification Application from our website.
-Please submit the application at least 30 to 60 days prior to the expiration date and include all required documents listed on the application checklist.
+Third-Party Testing Program certifications are valid for a four-year period.
+You may download thefrom our website.
+Please submit the application at least 30 to 60 days before the expiration date.
+Please include all required documents listed on the application checklist.
+You may download the from our website.
+Please submit the application at least 30 to 60 days before the expiration date.
+Please include all required documents listed on the application checklist.
 Fingerprinting is required for recertification.

 8. I was fingerprinted when I initially became certified for the Third Party Testing Program.
 Why do I need to be re-fingerprinted again for recertification?

-Fingerprints that are used for non-criminal justice purposes are only retained by the Georgia and Federal Bureaus of Investigation for a matter of days and then purged, hence the need to be re-fingerprinted.
+Fingerprints used for non-criminal justice purposes are retained by the Georgia and Federal Bureaus of Investigation for a matter of days.
+They are then purged, hence the need to be re-fingerprinted.
 In addition, the decision to recertify an individual or entity must be based on current criminal history results.

 9. Will I receive a reminder about the expiration of my certification?

-As of April 1, 2014, all Renewal Reminder Notices to programs and instructors are only sent via email.
-As a result, it is imperative that DDS is notified immediately of any changes of email addresses.
+All Renewal Reminder Notices to programs and instructors are only sent via email.
+As a result, it is imperative that DDS is notified immediately of any changes in email addresses.
 Please be mindful that DDS sends renewal reminder notices as a courtesy.
-Programs and instructors should be cognizant of their expiration dates and begin the renewal process within 30 to 60 days prior to that date.
+Programs and instructors should be cognizant of their expiration dates.
+Please begin the renewal process within 30 to 6 before that date.